 Sport and Exercise have a collection of how-to videos and home workouts as part of their Keep Active programme.

 The Sports Union runs a wide range of sports clubs and activities to help students meet other people and to participate in sports of all levels.
 They have brought together information on events and strategies to help you remain engaged and active throughout your self-isolation period.
 Sports clubs will share the Zoom/Teams links for sessions on the website daily for students to access.

 The Chaplaincy host online yoga workouts every Tuesday and Friday on Zoom:

 Mindfulness is a well-researched and effective means of alleviating stress, anxiety, and depression, and promoting wellbeing and flourishing.
 The University Chaplaincy’s Mindfulness programme is available to all students and staff.
 Find out more:

 It's important that you stay connected with others and keep your mind active during your period of self-isolation.

 The Students' Association is hosting a wide range of events to engage with students and enable them to link up with up with other people.

 Societies are a big part of the student experience and can be a great way to enhance your social and academic life.
 You don't have to be an expert on a particular topic to join a society.
 It is about developing new interests and experiences, meeting like-minded people and having fun.

 Any students who have recently joined us at Edinburgh can join the University's New Students Facebook Group to get to know their classmates and fellow students.

-The University is taking immediate action to improve the Wi-Fi available.
+The University is took immediate action to improve the Wi-Fi last year.
 If you are having problems accessing the University Wi-Fi in student accommodation, please read the advice and support on our Information Services webpages: